Ray Bradbury color

 Bright Phoenix is a story by Ray Bradbury, written in 1947 and published in 1963 in The Magazine of Fantasy and Science Fiction.
 This story is considered the seed of Bradbury’s most famous novel, Fahrenheit 451.
 Set in Green Town, the story begins when the quiet library routine is interrupted by Jonathan Barnes, the Chief Censor, who arrives to confiscate and destroy books under the pretext of protecting society.
 Tom, the librarian, accompanied by a group of regular readers, responds with silent but firm resistance, transforming the library into a symbol of intellectual struggle against authoritarianism.

-Read full story Ray Bradbury: Bright Phoenix
+Read the full story Ray Bradbury: Bright Phoenix

 Ray Bradbury: The Emissary